Whiston, Merseyside: History

 The first record of Whiston comes in 1245, being rendered as "Quistan" and being within the West Derby Hundred in Lancashire.
-Archeological evidence such as a neolithic polished hand-axe and mesolithic tool fragments suggest that the region was host to pre-historic settlement up to 12,000 years, ago while other archaeological finds include remnants of a Roman tile workshop in nearby Tarbock and a medieval shovel head.
+Archeological evidence such as a Neolithic polished hand-axe and mesolithic tool fragments suggest that the region was host to pre-historic settlement up to 12,000 years, ago while other archaeological finds include remnants of a Roman tile workshop in nearby Tarbock and a medieval shovel head.

 The main industry of Whiston's earlier documented history is agriculture, with the first recorded mill in the area being held by local lord Henry Travers from 1190.
 By 1521, the first documentation of coal mining is made, which would in time become Whiston's primary industry.
 By 1700, the coalfields of Whiston, Prescot, and Sutton were producing 25,000-50,000 tonnes of coal annually, and this would only increase as the Industrial Revolution progressed and the Whiston area became host to tens of collieries over the 18th and 19th Centuries.
+By 1901, the population of Whiston was 3,430.

-The Church of St. Nicholas on Windy Arbor Road was consecrated on 30 July 1868.
+The Church of St. Nicholas on Windy Arbor Road was consecrated on 30 July 1868, replacing a chapel dating from 1846.
 It hosts a war memorial, designed by Sir Giles Gilbert Scott, which was struck by lightning in 1928.
 The memorial was replaced in 1932.
+The stone-built Methodist Church on the High Street dates from the 19th century.

+Following World War II, Liverpool faced a housing crisis due to extensive bomb damage and the poor conditions of many inner-city districts.
+To accommodate displaced families, large-scale developments were planned in surrounding areas, including Whiston, as part of a broader strategy to relocate thousands of residents to new, modern housing estates.
+This period saw a dramatic expansion of Whiston’s population as families from Liverpool moved into newly built council estates, bringing with them a strong cultural identity rooted in the city's working-class traditions.